Home Blog Trademark Review

 What Is a Trademark Review?

-A trademark review is part of a trademark application process to determine if a conflict exists with existing trademarks.
-The examining attorney ensures that the trademark meets technical requirements and does not have any potential risk of violating another brand’s trademarked assets.
+A trademark review is part of a trademark application process to determine if a conflict exists with existing trademarks and to ensure that the trademark meets technical requirements.

 All trademark review applications go through the USPTO, the United States Patent, and Trademark Office.
 Once you apply, you receive a serial number and are assigned a trademark examining attorney.